Item - 2026.PH27.8

 Tracking Status

-- This item will be considered by Planning and Housing Committee on January 22, 2026.
-It will be considered by City Council on February 4 and 5, 2026, subject to the actions of the Planning and Housing Committee.
+- This item was considered by the Planning and Housing Committee on January 22, 2026 and adopted without amendment.
+It will be considered by City Council on February 4, 2026.

 PH27.8 - Visitor Parking Requirements for New Development